 Our approach consisted of:

-The map layers have been made available in an interactive online GIS viewer.
-With this, the complexity has been made available in a clear and navigable way, facilitating the right discussions for the Subsurface Vision.
+The map layers are digitally accessible in an interactive online GIS viewer.
+This has made the complexity clear and navigable, facilitating appropriate discussions for the Subsurface Vision.

 1/6